| Hometown | Civilian Occupation |

 After the war, Miller’s family requested that his body be repatriated to the United States.
 After services at the Chandler Funeral Home in Wilmington on May 14, 1948, Lieutenant Miller was buried near his mother and daughter in the Jewish section of the Lombardy Cemetery in north Wilmington.
 His father was also buried in the section, now known as the Jewish Community Cemetery, after his death.

-Lieutenant Miller is honored at Veterans Memorial Park in New Castle and on a memorial at the Jewish Community Cemetery for local Jewish servicemembers killed during World War II.
+Lieutenant Miller is honored at Veterans Memorial Park in New Castle, Delaware, and on a memorial at the Jewish Community Cemetery for local Jewish servicemembers killed during World War II.

 His widow, Louise, remarried in Dover, Delaware, on June 30, 1950, to Harold David Koffsky (1914–2010), with whom she raised two sons.